 Rinse your dried split peas and drain.
 The package advises you to check for dirt or foreign material.
 I’m happy to report I have never found anything suspicious in a package of split peas.
-Add them to the pot and leave it to simmer for about an hour.
+Add them to the pot and leave them to simmer for about an hour.
 Split peas are actually legumes which are high in protein and fibre.
 They’re also low in fat.
 They break down after about an hour of cooking and thicken the soup.
 You might think you should add more than the amount in the recipe but they really expand and absorb the liquid.

 Keep an eye on the liquid level and add more broth if needed.
-Pea Soup with Ham is done when the peas are soft and the soup is thick.
+Pea Soup with Ham is done when the peas are soft and the soup is very thick.

 Garnish with more fresh thyme if desired.